….and 3 things they can improve upon.

 #3: No Mailing List

-I’ve mentioned the word trust a lot while analyzing pokieslab.com.
+I’ve mentioned the word trust a lot while analyzing pokieslab.net.
 They have done an excellent job at setting in motion the ability for users to trust their brand.

 This is the type of site that is crying out for a mailing list.
 Because users will trust the brand, and then when they get e-mailed about a new promotion at an online casino, they’ll be more likely to sign up simply because they trust the brand.